shipperhq/shipperhq.github.io/dev-shipperhq/docs/labels/faq.md

 :::note

-This API usage will not be free: a cost/label is incurred for each label.
-We are still figuring out the exact pricing but this API usage is not covered by the current monthly API call limits.
+Usage of the Labels API will not be free and its use is not covered by a base ShipperHQ subscription.
+A cost per label will be incurred when creating labels via this API.
+Exact pricing will be announced in future.

 :::